 4. High frequency welding

-High-frequency welding is the use of thermoplastics between high-frequency electrodes due to molecular polarization and electric field changes.
+High-frequency welding of plastic injection molding medical parts is the use of thermoplastics between high-frequency electrodes due to molecular polarization and electric field changes.
 Friction occurs between the molecules to convert electrical energy into heat.
 The plastic itself generates heat until it melts, thereby achieving the purpose of connection.
 High-frequency welding is often used in the production of blood bags, drainage bags, urine bags and other medical bags and the sealing of some medical packaging bags.

 ① Advantages: uniform heating inside the welding material; fast welding speed; beautiful welding surface.
 For large-area welding; special-shaped welding has obvious advantages.